skill-a-thon/.github/innovators-challenge-3.md

 #### Build and run

-1. Clone the digital-resume repo
+1a.
+Clone the digital-resume repo

 git clone https://github.com/dhiway/digital-resume

+1b.
+Create an API Key using https://apikey.affinidi.com/ and update the environment variable

 2. npm install